 Eleven months after the first case of deadly coronavirus was detected in India, Drug Controller General of India (DCGI) V.Somani on Sunday approved Serum Institute of India's 'Covishield' vaccine and Bharat Biotech's 'Covaxin' for emergency use.

-This is a major relief for India which has the second highest number of infections in the world, after the US.
-The Central government plans to vaccinate nearly 30 crore people in the first phase of drive in the next six to eight months.
+Indian government is planning to vaccinate around 30 crore people in the first phase of drive in the coming six to eight months.

 The Subject Expert Committee, tasked with vetting the vaccine proposals, had recommended Oxford-Astra Zeneca's 'Covishield' and Bharat Biotech's indigenous 'Covaxin' for emergency use approval on January 1 and 2, respectively.
 The final call was to be taken by the DCGI.